-- Macronutrients and minerals: Energy, protein, visible fat, calcium, iron - Micronutrients: thiamine, riboflavin, niacin equivalent, pyridoxine, dietary folate, magnesium, zinc

-Using guidelines from the National Institute of Nutrition, we will calculate what percent of the recommended daily quantity of each of the micro and macronutrients that the child consumed, capping this at 100% if the child is at or in excess of the recommended daily consumption.
-We will then combine these measures into an index using the method of Kling et al (2007), and evaluate differences between treatment and control groups on this index.
+These outcomes include caloric consumption, macronutrients and minerals (energy, protein, visible fat, calcium, and iron), and micronutrients (thiamine, riboflavin, niacin equivalent, pyridoxine, dietary folate, magnesium, zinc).
+We will use guidelines from the National Institute of Nutrition to calculate what percent of the recommended daily quantity of each of the micro and macronutrients that the mother and child consumed, capping this at 100% if the individual is at or in excess of the recommended daily consumption.
+We will then combine these measures into an index by taking a simple unweighted average, and then evaluate differences between treatment and control groups on this index.
+This will be more speculative, but is intended to give a sense of the nutritional impacts.